 - Correct any incorrect information about her in the students’ lists.

-- Show students the handwritten version of the letter from Almira Stetson in Room 102.
+- Show students the handwritten version of the letter from Almira Stetson on the "Multiple Points of View" page.
 Either hand out copies of the letter or project the image on a screen so that they cannot see the transcript below it.
 Let them work at it for a few minutes; the goal is to for them to learn a bit about how historians use primary sources.
-Discuss the first set of questions on page 102.
+Discuss the first set of questions on the "Multiple Points of View" page.

 - Now read the transcript.
 Explain who Almira Stetson was.
-If you have time, have students enter and read the door labeled “The Story” off the “Struggle for Freedom” exhibit main hall.
+If you have time, have students enter and read “The Story” the “Struggle for Freedom.”

 - Students should compare and contrast what they learned from the picture with what they learned from the letter.

 PART 4: CONCLUSION

 - Ask students to explain what primary and secondary sources are to check their understanding.
 Discuss what sorts of things they learned from each of the sources in this lesson.
 They will need additional practice with primary and secondary sources to fully absorb the concepts.

 This lesson aims to build skills that are essential for discussing and writing about primary sources, a critical component for success on MCAS and other assessments.
 Content links expand work on biographies from earlier grades and build fundamental understanding needed for upper level history standards.

 - Explain the meaning of time periods or dates in historical narratives (decade, century, 1600s, 1776) and use them correctly in speaking and writing.
 (H)

 - Observe visual sources such as historic paintings, photographs, or illustrations that accompany historical narratives, and describe details such as clothing, setting, or action.
 (H)